Link to knowledge resource

 hampered by a number of barriers that relate to the value proposition, value delivery and value capture of

-NBS business models and sources of (public/private) finance to tap into.
+NbS business models and sources of (public/private) finance to tap into.
 Value created from nature-based

 solutions which provide marketable products that can be privately appropriated, such as urban agriculture,

-can be more easily privately finance and delivered through business models than NBS such as urban forests
+can be more easily privately finance and delivered through business models than NbS such as urban forests

 which deliver nature-based value with mostly public good characteristics (e.g. improved air quality, CO2

 abatement).
-We find that the level of finance and business models needed for different types of NBS varies.
+We find that the level of finance and business models needed for different types of NbS varies.

-Policy makers can intervene at various administrative levels to encourage finance and business models for NBS
+Policy makers can intervene at various administrative levels to encourage finance and business models for NbS

 innovations, for example through changing accounting frameworks, adjusting procurement rules and

 providing risk guarantees.
-The main challenge surrounding the scale up of urban NBS will be matching
+The main challenge surrounding the scale up of urban NbS will be matching

 commitment from heterogeneous urban constituents to different types of nature-based solutions through